 Then, you get to try one of Boma’s most popular desserts, which is the “zebra dome.”

 Some Disney fans love zebra domes so much that I’m not convinced they wouldn’t trade their first born for them, so you should definitely give them a try.

-- Story-telling by the fire – one of my favorite parts of the atmosphere at Animal Kingdom Lodge is the roaring fire on the back patio.
+One of my favorite parts of the atmosphere at Animal Kingdom Lodge is the roaring fire on the back patio.

-- Cookie Decorating- a great way to get to enjoy the beautiful décor in Sanaa without actually having dinner there is to bring your kids to the cookie decorating workshop that takes place in the afternoon.
+A great way to get to enjoy the beautiful décor in Sanaa without actually having dinner there is to bring your kids to the cookie decorating workshop that takes place in the afternoon.